 When there is a low level of platelet count, these results may be due to prolonged bleeding or a condition in the production of platelets in the bone marrow.

 And if, on the contrary, a high platelet count is observed in the test, this may indicate a bone marrow problem or the presence of some severe inflammation.

 Detectable diseases with a complete blood picture

-The doctor can recommend or order a complete blood picture when patients show signs of infection, weakness, tiredness, even when they have inflammation, bruises or hemorrhages.
+The doctor can recommend or order a complete blood picture when patients show signs of infection, weakness, or tiredness, even with inflammation, bruises, or hemorrhages.

-The presence of anomalous results can support the diagnosis of some diseases such as:
+The presence of abnormal results can support the diagnosis of some diseases, such as: